dhis2/developer-portal/docs/conceptual/git-workflow.md

 git merge dhis2-1234/my-feature-branch-patch
 ```

-You will get same the conflicts at this point, and here you can safely
+You will get the conflicts at this point, and here you can safely
 resolve them and test that it still works.
 This is now the branch you
 will setup a pull request for to merge into the target version branch: